 About the Freshwater Research and Innovation Center

-Located in the heart of the Great Lakes, the Freshwater Research and Innovation Center is a collaborative space for educators, researchers, innovators, entrepreneurs, and the developing workforce.
+Located in the heart of the Great Lakes, the Freshwater Research and Innovation Center is a collaborative space for students, educators, researchers, innovators, entrepreneurs, existing businesses, government agencies, and the developing workforce.
 Our purpose is clear: Protect freshwater resources for future generations through collaborative scientific research, advanced technologies, and an educated workforce that can assess impacts, address threats, and develop solutions.

 Goals